 Unfortunately, it doesn’t always work.
 If the button is scrolled off the page, it (obviously) won’t find the image.
 And if there are multiple buttons that look the same, it can’t disambiguate them.
 Plus, it can be inconsistent and slow, especially if you’ve got multiple displays for it to search through.

 Keysmith was made to work on the web.
 The Mac app comes with a browser extension that lets it see buttons, links, lists, text fields, etc – even if they’re scrolled off the page.
 It can disambiguate based on where on the page the button is.
-And it knows when it needs to wait for pages to load, like in this shortcut that navigates across multiple pages:
+And it knows when it needs to wait for pages to load, like in this macro that navigates across multiple pages:

 The extension also makes it possible to set a hotkey that only works on a specific website, like how the one above only works when I’m on GitHub.